 Hong Kong-Zhuhai-Macao Bridge Hong Kong Port - Passenger Clearance Building

 The Hong Kong-Zhuhai-Macao Bridge (HZMB) Hong Kong Port (HKP) of approx. 150 ha in size is located on a reclaimed artificial island off the north-east of the Hong Kong International Airport.
-It provides a road-based strategic link to the Greater Bay Area via the HZMB, and has been in operation 24 hours a day, 7 days a week since commissioning on 24 October 2018.
+It provides a road-base strategic link to the Greater Bay Area via the HZMB, and has been in operation since commissioning on 24 October 2018.

-As part of the Government of HKSAR’s initiative to encourage the construction of green buildings in Hong Kong, the then Environmental, Transport and Works Bureau issued a technical circular (ETWB TC(W) No. 16/2005) requiring all works departments to adopt energy efficient features and renewable energy technologies in government project and installations wherever practicable.
-Under the ETWB TC(W) No. 16/2005, all new government buildings with construction floor area of more than 10,000m2 should aim to obtain the second highest grade or above under an internationally or locally recognized building environmental assessment system.
+It is the government policy to require all works departments to adopt energy efficient features and renewable energy technologies in government project and installations wherever practicable.
+All new government buildings with construction floor area of more than 10,000m2 should aim to obtain the second highest grade or above, under an internationally or locally recognized building environmental assessment system.
 The PCB was enrolled in the local Hong Kong Green Building Council BEAM Plus scheme with target grading of Platinum which is the highest possible grading under the BEAM Plus scheme.

-The Government’s policy was a large driver in the planning and design stages of the PCB and those island-wide green facilities (e.g. District Seawater Cooling System and Reclaimed Water System) which brought about significant environmental benefits for most of the HZMB HKP island users.
-The use of District Seawater Cooling System consumes less electrical energy and hence produces less greenhouse gases and contaminants to the environment; whilst the use of Reclaimed Water System for flush water supply, in addition to saving water, reduces the amount of treated effluent being discharged to the adjacent water body and thus benefits the North Western Water Control Zone water quality.
+The Government’s policy was a large driver in the planning and design stages of the PCB and those island-wide green facilities (e.g. district seawater cooling system and reclaimed water system) which brought about significant environmental benefits for most of the users in the HZMB HKP.
+The use of district seawater cooling system consumes less electrical energy and hence produces less greenhouse gases and contaminants to the environment; whilst the use of a reclaimed water system for flush water supply, in addition to saving water, reduces the amount of treated effluent being discharged to the adjacent water body and thus benefits the water quality in the North Western water control zone.

-Since PCB’s commissioning, building users including both cross boundary passengers and government officers using the PCB and the PCB’s neighbors would have benefited from the provisions credited under the BEAM Plus scheme as described below.
-PCB’s building users would have direct exposure and benefit from well-designed indoor air, acoustic, thermal and lighting quality.
-PCB’s neighbors would benefit from the well-designed PCB surrounding environment with adequate daylight intake, wind amplification compliance and adequate air ventilation.
+Since commissioning of the PCB, building users including both cross boundary passengers and government officers using the PCB and its neighbors would have benefited from the provisions credited under the BEAM Plus scheme as described below.
+The users inside the PCB would have direct exposure and benefit from well-designed indoor air, acoustic, thermal and lighting quality.
+The neighbors would benefit from the well-designed PCB surrounding environment with adequate daylight intake, wind amplification compliance and adequate air ventilation.

 |Number of Blocks||1|